BlokasLabs/patches/readytogo/README.md

 ## Ready-To-Go Patches
-Here goes completed and tested patches ready for general public use
+Completed and tested patches ready for general public use should be placed in this folder